charder001/Project-Tech/README.md

 ## Code of conduct

-Please contact me if you'd like to collaborate on our project and refer to our [Code of Conduct](CONTRIBUTING.md) to see what standards we adhere to.
+Please contact me if you'd like to collaborate on our project and refer to our [Code of Conduct](CONTRIBUTING.md) to see what standards i adhere to.